jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-II-06.md

 #### Section II.
 "Of the different Methods of calculating Compound Quantities."
 Chapter 6.
 "Of the Squares of Compound Quantities."

-**306.** When it is required to find the square of a compound quantity, we have only to multiply it by itself, and the product will be the square required.
+<span class="art">306</span> When it is required to find the square of a compound quantity, we have only
+to multiply it by itself, and the product will be the square required.

 For example, the square of $$a + b$$ is found in the following